Kitware/trame-cookiecutter/{{cookiecutter.package_name}}/bundles/desktop/README.md

-# Desktop bundle for Windows
+# Desktop

 This relies on [pyinstaller](https://pyinstaller.org/en/stable/) to bundle your trame application into a standalone desktop application.

+In our current setup, we'll rely on the current virtual environment to provide the code content.

 ## Building the bundle